-As the latest generation of Irish emigrants leaves Ireland after the Christmas break at home here is a look back to 1989, when a team of visiting exiles pitted their football skills against Easkey GAA club in Sligo.
+As the latest generation of Irish emigrants return to Ireland for the Christmas break a team of visiting exiles pitted their football skills against Easkey GAA club in Sligo.

 The Shannon Blues lost to the home team in the match, which was played in Easkey on 8 January 1989.

 An RTÉ News report from 9 January 1989.